News

 Director’s Update, September 2024

 Welcome to our 2024 Spring TERN newsletter, which brings with it the news that TERN has been awarded CoreTrustSeal Certification.
 This is a significant milestone for TERN since it gives TERN users around the world the assurance that the TERN data they are using are of the highest quality, with world-best end-to-end collection, collation and archiving processes.
-We acknowledge co-investment from the Queensland Government via its RICF grant, which made it possible for TERN to undergo the application process.
-Also, congratulations to Dr Siddeswara Guru and the TERN Data Service and Analytics team for an excellent outcome.
+We acknowledge co-investment from the Queensland Government via its RICF grant.
+Also, NCRIS-enabled Australian Research Data Commons (ARDC), which supported the application process.
+Congratulations to Dr Siddeswara Guru and the TERN Data Services and Analytics team for an excellent outcome.

 Did you catch up with the wonderful news that Australia’s ‘science Oscars’ recognised the work of Professor David Keith from University of NSW for his work in leading a major international collaboration to develop the world’s first Global Ecosystem Typology?
 Congratulations David on being awarded the Australian Institute of Botanical Science Eureka Prize for Excellence in Botanical Science on 4 September.
 The Global Ecosystem Typology is a framework for classifying, describing, conserving and restoring the world’s ecosystems.